Frequently Asked Questions

 4. I clicked on "Save and Close" and now I can't get back to my application.
 What should I do?

 To get back to the sign-in page so you can access your application, click here.
-If you have problems, please call our director of grants management at 303.953.3672.
+If you have problems, please call our senior director of Grantmaking Operations at 303-953-3672.

 5. How do I submit attachments if I'm using the online system?

 Applicants should upload required documents to the online application system.
 Please follow the on-screen instructions on the online grant application site to upload attachments to the system.
-If you have questions about the attachments, please call our director of grants management at 303.953.3672.
+If you have questions about the attachments, please call our senior director of Grantmaking Operations at 303-953-3672.

 6. How can I tell if my application has gone through?

 When you click "Submit," you will receive an email confirmation that we have received your application.
 This is why it is very important to enter your email address accurately on your application.
 Please note that the time stamp information for when your application was received will be Eastern Standard Time.
-If you do not receive an email confirmation, please call our director of grants management at 303.953.3672.
+If you do not receive an email confirmation, please call our senior director of Grantmaking Operations at 303-953-3672.

 7. What happens if my system crashes while I'm submitting my application online?